Judith Sargent Murray: Marriages and family

 On October 3, 1769, at eighteen years old, Judith married John Stevens, an important ship captain and trader at the time.
 They lived in the Sargent-Murray-Gilman-Hough House and had no children.
-When England and the American colonies went to war, Judith supported separation from the England, despite her friends and family members' economic and familial ties to Great Britain.
+When England and the Thirteen American Colonies went to war, Judith supported separation from England, despite her friends and family members' economic and familial ties to Great Britain.
 She described the civil war as being fueled by "hostile terror" and attacking those whose "sentiments correspond not with the popular measures."
 She believed in a peaceful resolution by separation because she despised the violence and lawless power that reigned over the colonies.
 During the Revolution, or perhaps sometime afterward, the Sargent and Stevens families converted from Congregationalism to Universalism.

 While Judith Sargent Stevens conformed to the norm of wife and mother, she reconceptualized the possibilities of women's contributions to American culture in the early poems that she began composing in 1775.
 In 1782, she began writing for publication.
-Only few of her poems were published in the Boston periodical, Gentlemen and Ladies Town and Country magazine, during 1784.
+Only a few of her poems were published in the Boston periodical, Gentlemen and Ladies Town and Country magazine, during 1784.
 Meanwhile, the American Revolution was raging, the Gloucester's shipping business suffered from the insecure seas.
 When the revolution finally ended in 1783, Stevens was deep in debt so Judith put her writing to work and began to publish to make an income.
 Her first essay was published in 1784 for Gentleman and Lady's Town and Country Magazine.
 "Desultory Thoughts upon the Utility of Encouraging a Degree of Self-Complacency, Especially in Female Bosoms." was her first piece in which she manifested her feminist ideals.
 In it she laid the groundwork for future essays on women and girls: "I would, from the early dawn of reason address [my daughter] as a rational being" and "by all means guard [my daughters] against a low estimation of self."
 Like most women of her time – and even men who wanted to hide their identity – she used a pseudonym, "Constantia."

 Despite her publication efforts, the war had devastated John Stevens's merchant business.
 In 1786, he fled the United States to escape debtors' prison and went to the West Indies, where he died soon after.
 Two years later, in October 1788, she married Reverend John Murray.
 Judith still kept her maiden name Sargent and signed her letters "Judith Sargent Murray."
 In 1793, Judith and John moved from Gloucester to Boston, when they founded the city's first Universalist church.
 At the end of John Murray's life, Judith helped him publish his book Letters and Sketches of Sermons.
 She also edited, completed, and published his autobiography after his death.